hyeokjinjin/WordFinder/README.md

 Enter row {4} letters: UIOE
 ```

-Capture the board on your screen by pressing 'Enter' after cursor is on top left of board and bottom right of board:
+Capture the board on your screen by clicking on the top left of board and the bottom right of board with your mouse cursor:
 ``` Python
 Press Enter to capture corner position (Press Enter) Mouse position captured at: (960.84375, 486.4921875)